8bitgentleman/telegroam/README.md

 - [ ] create a github repo pages site so the script can be hosted (not yet feasable since roam-client compiles)
 - [ ] support stackable shortcodes .t.d.apt
 - [ ] fix media nesting (right now they nest under a blank block because I cut out mediatags)
+- [ ] ignore capitalization when searching shortcodes

 # Git and GitHub Style Guide <a name = "style"></a>

 ## Commits